How do people make financial, political, health, and sustainability decisions in the marketplace?

-I am a Senior Lecturer in Marketing at the Monash Business School, Monash University, in Melbourne, Australia.
-I earned my Ph.D. in Marketing from the Rotman School of Management at the University of Toronto.
-I also have a M.A. in Social Psychology from the University of Chicago, a A.B.
-(Hons.) in Psychology from the University of Michigan, and a A.R.C.T.
-(Hons.) in Piano Performance from the Royal Conservatory of Music.
+Eugene Chan is Senior Lecturer in the Department of Marketing, Monash Business School, Monash University.
+He holds a Ph.D. in management from the University of Toronto, a M.A. in social sciences from the University of Chicago, and an A.B.
+(Hons.) in psychology from the University of Michigan.
+He also has an A.R.C.T.
+(Hons.) in piano performance from the Royal Conservatory of Music.

 Saqib, N. U., & Chan, E. Y. (2015).
 Time pressure reverses risk preferences.
 Organizational Behavior and Human Decision Processes, 130, 58-68.